rtymchyk/babel-plugin-extract-text/README.md

 ```

 ## Setup
-First: `npm install babel-extract-gettext babel-plugin-syntax-jsx`
+1. `npm install babel-extract-gettext babel-plugin-syntax-jsx`

-Then, in babel configuration:
-`{ plugins: ['syntax-jsx', ['babel-extract-gettext', options]] }`
+2. In babel configuration: `{ plugins: ['syntax-jsx', ['babel-extract-gettext', { ... options ... }]] }`

-`babel-plugin-syntax-jsx` plugin is required only if you want to extract strings from JSX (React).
+  <em>`babel-plugin-syntax-jsx` plugin is required only if you want to extract strings from JSX/React)</em>

 #### Options
 This plugin allows a number of configurations to be passed:
 - `outputFile`: Output PO file (default `strings.po`)
-- `includeReference`: File name reference for PO entries (default `false`).
-May help clean up diffs for the PO file.
+- `includeReference`: Whether to include a file reference for PO entries (default `false`)
 - `baseDir`: Root directory of project.
 Everything up to and including this will be stripped from entry references.
 - `charset`: Character set for the PO (default `UTF-8`)
-- `headers`: Object indicating all PO headers to include (default none).
+- `headers`: Object indicating all PO headers to include.
+See the default headers [here](https://github.com/rtymchyk/babel-extract-gettext/blob/master/builders.js#L20).
 - `component`/`function`: Objects customizing the extraction for component/function respectively.
 This includes the React component name to look for, the function names, and so on.
-See the [defaults](https://github.com/rtymchyk/babel-extract-gettext/blob/master/arguments.js) for more details.
+See the default configuration [here](https://github.com/rtymchyk/babel-extract-gettext/blob/master/arguments.js).

 ## Next Steps
 1. <strong>How do I get these React components/functions to actually translate strings?</strong>